kubernetes-hy/kubernetes-hy.github.io/pages/part2.md

 $ helm install stable/prometheus-operator --generate-name --namespace prometheus
 ```

 This added a lot of stuff to our cluster.
 You can remove almost everything with `helm delete [name]` with the name found via `helm list`.
-Custom resource defitinions are left and have to be manually removed if the need arises.
+Custom resource definitions are left and have to be manually removed if the need arises.

 Lets open a way into Grafana so we can see the data.